Skip to content

 When you use crisis codes, your documentation needs to be exceptionally thorough.
 Payers will want to see clear evidence that the situation warranted this level of care.
 Your notes should paint a picture of the crisis, detailing the patient’s state and the immediate risk factors.
 Be sure to document all interventions, including safety checks, de-escalation techniques, and any coordination with family, emergency services, or other providers.
 This detailed record not only supports your medical billing claim but also serves as a critical part of the patient’s care history.
 Strong documentation is your best defense in an audit and confirms that you followed the appropriate protocols during a psychiatric emergency.

-What Documentation Do You Need for Accurate Coding?
+What Documentation Supports Accurate Coding?

 Think of your documentation as the foundation of your entire billing process.
 Without clear, detailed, and accurate records, even the most precise coding can fall apart under scrutiny.
 Strong documentation is your best defense against audits and your surest path to consistent, timely reimbursement.
 It tells the complete story of your patient’s care, justifying every service you provide and every code you bill.
 Let’s walk through the essential components you need to get it right.

-Proving Medical Necessity
+How to Document Medical Necessity

 Every claim you submit must prove that the service was medically necessary.
 Your documentation is your evidence.
 It needs to clearly connect the patient’s diagnosis with the treatment you provided, showing why the care was essential for their condition.
 To do this effectively, your notes should detail the patient’s symptoms, functional impairments, and specific goals for treatment.
 Using the right CPT codes is crucial for getting paid, as it helps prevent claim denials and ensures you receive the correct reimbursement for your services.
 Strong documentation for behavioral health billing paints a clear picture for payers, leaving no doubt about the need for care.

-Tracking Session Notes and Time
+Accurately Tracking Your Session Notes and Time

 For time-based codes, precision is everything.
 To avoid claim denials, your notes must clearly show that your service matches the code’s description and time requirements.
 For instance, if you bill for a 45-minute session (CPT code 90834), your documentation should confirm you spent 38 to 52 minutes in direct contact with the patient.
 Always include the start and stop times of the session.
 Beyond just time, your notes need to reflect the substance of the session, including the therapeutic techniques used, the patient’s response, and progress made.
 This level of detail validates the service and supports the medical billing codes you use.